 This is, however, NOT a re-issue of the vintage model.

-While the new timekeeper surely keeps the family DNA including a massive tonneau-shaped body and a very similarly styled dial, the new Edox HydroSub North Pole looks decisively modern thanks to its signature movable crown protector that the Swiss watchmaker painted (or probably anodized) bright orange.
+While the new timekeeper surely keeps the family DNA including a massive tonneau-shaped body and a similarly styled dial, the Edox HydroSub North Pole is decisively modern thanks to its signature movable crown protector that the Swiss watchmaker painted (or probably anodized) bright orange.

 The bright orange stripe that encircles the huge stainless steel body (it measures impressive 46 mm in diameter thanks to that thick protecting half-ring on its right side), too, gives the timekeeper more refined feel.